 For preschoolers, warning signs that may prompt the need to consider evaluation for special education may include (but are not limited to) markedly delayed language, physical, and/or social abilities.
 For school aged students, significant difficulties with learning may prompt discussions with teachers about the possible need to refer a student to a Child Study Committee to discuss intervention strategies and/or the need for an evaluation.

 For more information or to refer a child to the school Child Study Committee, please contact the Principal or Assistant Principal at the student's zoned school or call the Office of Student Services at 898-0308.
 The Child Study Committee will discuss the reason(s) for the referral and determine, with the parents' involvement, whether or not a student needs an evaluation to consider the need for special education.
-Parents or community members may also contact the York County School Division Parent Resource Center at 757-898-0308.
+Parents or community members may also contact the Office of Student Services for general information or questions at 757-898-0308.

 Those interested may also contact members of the York County School Division Special Education Advisory Committee.
 This Committee is comprised of parents of students with disabilities who attend York County schools.
 They may be reached as follows: